LaupWing/Project-Tech/README.md

 ![header](https://github.com/LaupWing/Project-Tech/blob/master/READMEImages/header.png?raw=true)

 ## What can i find in this README?
 In this README you can find the details of my final product.
 I will describe what for features it got and how to work with it.

 To find how the process went per week you can click [here](http://google.com) to see the full log.
 Or go the the [Tabel of contents](http://google.com) in this README and choose the week you want to see.
+If  you want to see a more technical detail see the `BACKEND` readme by clicking [here]() or in the `Table of contents (external)` or navigate by yourself.

 ## Table of contents
 Below you can see 2 table contents.
 One is mend for the README you are currently on and the other is for the external logs, which lives in my wiki.